This post may contain affiliate links. Please see my full disclosure policy for details.

 Yes, even your little tykes.

-Check out these 7 fun ways to enlist the kids to help with spring cleaning, decluttering, and organizing the house.
+Check out these 7 fun ways to enlist the kids to help with house cleaning, decluttering, and organizing the house.

 1. Create a good playlist